Ponup/php-sdl/README.md

 ## Documentation

-The SDL extension mimics in almost  every single aspect to the official C library, so until we write our own documentation, refer to the [http://www.libsdl.org/release/SDL-1.2.15/docs/index.html](C counterpart).
+The SDL extension mimics in almost  every single aspect to the official C library, so until we write our own documentation, refer to the [C counterpart](http://www.libsdl.org/release/SDL-1.2.15/docs/index.html).

 ## Support / Feedback / Bugs / Feature Requests

-Please submit anything that needs our attention to [https://github.com/phpsdl/extension/issues](issues section) on Github.
+Please submit anything that needs our attention to [issues section](https://github.com/phpsdl/extension/issues) on Github.
 We are commited to attend any request in a short timespan if it's a sensible matter.